-- (a) Disciplinary Authority.
-A lawyer admitted by the Court of Appeals to practice in this State is subject to the disciplinary authority of this State for a violation of these rules in this or any other jurisdiction. (b) regardless of where the lawyer's conduct occurs.
-A lawyer not admitted by the Court of Appeals to practice in this State is also subject to the disciplinary authority of this State for conduct that constitutes a violation of these Rules and that: if the lawyer provides or offers to provide any legal services in this State.
-A lawyer may be subject to the disciplinary authority of both this State and another jurisdiction for the same conduct. - (1) involves the practice of law in this State by that lawyer, or - (2) involves that lawyer holding himself or herself out as practicing law in this State, or - (3) involves the practice of law in this State by another lawyer over whom that lawyer has the obligation of supervision or control.
+- (a) Disciplinary Authority. - (1) A lawyer admitted by the Court of Appeals to practice in this State is subject to the disciplinary authority of this State, regardless of where the lawyer's conduct occurs. - (2) A lawyer not admitted to practice in this State is also subject to the disciplinary authority of this State if the lawyer - (i) provides or offers to provide any legal services in this State, - (ii) holds himself or herself out as practicing law in this State, or - (iii) has an obligation to supervise or control another lawyer practicing law in this State whose conduct constitutes a violation of these Rules.